 Summary: The Current State of Product Development

 The industry has no single system or place for multiple protocol controllers, especially multiple controllers from a single USB port.
 Most of the time the developer is burdened with putting together a quick temporary protocol controller and has to program all the unique codes for the device to be programmed.
 The difficulty comes in the repeatability and reliability of the controller and the software protocols storage.
 The IBPD System allows a easy central repository of multiple protocols with the ability to add protocols as required at any time.
 The IBPD System keeps track of all the devices and software protocols and setups in a simple one click database for each protocol.
 The databases are easily stored on a network server for multiple access and the release version may be encrypted and stored for safe keeping.
 The added 16 bit logic analyzed and the dual channel digital storage oscilloscope add the needed test capabilities for testing multiple protocols in real time.
 The IBPD System is a great time saver as well as organizing protocols, firmware, device communication software protocols with easy recall for minimum reliable reuse and setup.
-One of the many features that stand out in today's laptop and desktop operating system world is that the IBPD System runs on Win2K, Win XP SP3, Win7 Sp1 32/64 bit and Win8.x, 32/64 bit Windows operating systems.
+One of the many features that stand out in today's laptop and desktop operating system world is that the IBPD System runs on Win2K, Win XP SP3, Win7 Sp1 32/64 bit, Win8.x, 32/64 bit and Win10.x, 32/64 bit Windows operating systems.
 Developers, entrepreneurs, educational institutions and manufacturers will benefit for the ease of setup and organization features of the IBPD System.
 When using the IBPD System in a test and measurement environment, easily test different sensors with different protocols at the same time with ease, store the test data in files then use your own computational API's or ours to process the resultant data.

 We are now deep in the age of Embedded architecture applications and the industrial environment in this area is extremely factious.
 We are experiencing multi-processors embedded in what use to be simple appliances, entertainment systems and the list goes on and on.
 With the outsource of device fabrication manufacturers are able to make changes to the device architecture easier and more frequently to keep up with feature demands, especially now since these new fab houses have a more flexible manufacturing processing to offer.
 Development pressures are high for larger companies to get the product on the market.
 As many of us are aware fast changes and release to market before being well tested always happens with risks attached.
 The lost time for rework and the disappointment of the customer is not something that is easily repaired especially when updating development tools to handle fab and hardware changes.
 Building trust with development tools is a time and experience proposition between the tool manufacturer and the developer using the tool.